VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 reliable messaging.
 In this scenario, the bus delivers messages asynchronously and once only to a single recipient.

-The **RegistrationController** class can send a number of commands to the write model in response to user interaction:

-* **RegisterToConference:** This command sends a request to register one or more seats at the conference.
+The **RegistrationController** class can send a **RegisterToConference** command to the write model in response to user interaction.
+This command sends a request to register one or more seats at the conference.
 The **RegistrationController** class then polls the read model to discover whether the registration request succeeded.
 See the section "6.
-Polling the Read Model" below for more details.
+Polling the Read Model" below for more details
-* **SetOrderPaymentDetails:** This command sends payment details to the write model.

 The following code sample shows how the **RegistrationController** sends a **RegisterToConference** command: